 Rangiroa

-Rangiroa is the second largest atoll in French Polynesia and home to a spectacular reef.
-This reef opens at two passes (including the Tiputa Pass) where twice a day the tide carries in water and nutrients, attracting a plethora of pelagic species.
+Rangiroa is the world’s second-largest atoll and home to a spectacular reef.
+This reef opens at two passes (including the Tiputa Pass), where twice a day, the tide carries in water and nutrients, attracting a plethora of pelagic species.
 It’s not uncommon to find yourself surrounded by more than 100 sharks during a single dive in the Tiputa Pass.
-This is partly due to the outstanding visibility which often tops 200 feet (60 meters).
-Divers can expect to see up to 16 species of shark, but gray, whitetip, blacktip and silvertip sharks are the most commonly sighted year-round.
+This is partly due to the outstanding visibility, which often tops 60m (200ft).
+Divers can expect to see up to 16 species of shark, but gray, whitetip, blacktip, and silvertip sharks are the most commonly sighted year-round.
 From December to March, giant hammerheads also make an appearance.
-Currents can top 7 knots, making the Tiputa Pass best for advanced divers.
+Currents can top 7 knots, making the Tiputa Pass best for advanced drift divers.

 Manihi and Moorea